sebrauschert/OceanOmics-amplicon/README.md

-03-seqkit_stats.sh                     - to create read statistics for QC checks of the demultiplexed reads 04-DADA2.R                             - to trim the reads and create an amplicon sequencing variant table 05-blastn.sh                           - to query the NCBI nt and taxa database 06-LCA/runAssign_collapsedTaxonomy.py  - a custom script from the eDNAflow pipeline for lowest common ancestor analysis of the taxonomically annotated ASVs
+03-seqkit_stats.sh                     - to create read statistics for QC checks of the demultiplexed reads 04-DADA2.R                             - to trim the reads and create an amplicon sequencing variant table 05-blastn.sh                           - to query the NCBI nt and taxa database 06--blast-16S-MiFish.py                - to query a custom 16S fish database and the MiFish database from here: http://mitofish.aori.u-tokyo.ac.jp/download.html
+07-LCA/runAssign_collapsedTaxonomy.py  - a custom script from the eDNAflow pipeline for lowest common ancestor analysis of the taxonomically annotated ASVs
-07-ecology_plots.R                     - phyloseq based ecology plots for initial alpha and beta diversity
+08-ecology_plots.R                     - phyloseq based ecology plots for initial alpha and beta diversity
 ```

 ## Dependencies